-The Indus River flows all the way from the foot of the Himalayas to the sea.
-Further east along the Himalayas is the Ganges River.
-One of the world's oldest civilisations was founded here, in the Indus Valley.
-Here, the Indus Valley civilisation, also called the Harappan civilisation, was building well-planned cities while Europeans still lived in primitive huts.
-A great empire grew, and inscriptions left by its kings have given historians a unique insight into this ancient world.
-From ancient India, two of the world's major religions -Hinduism and Buddhism - came into being.
+Modern-day India can trace its beginnings back to two of the oldest civilisations on Earth - the Indus Valley civilisation and the Mauryan Empire.

+The Indus Valley civilisation began from around 3500 BCE in a fertile river valley in northwest India.
+Here, well-planned cities developed along the backs of the Indus River, while people across Europe still lived in primitive huts.

+Much later, around 321 BCE the Mauryan Empire, developed along the banks India's holiest river, the Ganges.
+Inscriptions left by Mauryan kings have given historians a unique insight into this ancient civilisation.

+Two of the world's major religions came into being as a result of these ancient civilisations - Hinduism and Buddhism.
 The people of ancient India are also believed to have begun the development of modern mathematics, and were the first to use the concept of the number zero.

-11A
+14A

-How did geographical features influence human settlement in ancient India?
+How did geographical features influence development in ancient India?

-1 India is surrounded by mountains, deserts, river valleys and a coastline.
-How might these features have influenced the development of ancient India?
+1 Modern-day India is surrounded by mountains, deserts, river valleys and a coastline.
+How might these physical features have influenced the development of ancient India?
+14B